elmtree-askmo/cloudcannon-app/content/learn/psychology/what-characterizes-the-orientation-of-individual-survival-stage-in-gilligans-stages-of-moral-reasoning.md

 url: /learn/psychology/questions/what-characterizes-the-orientation-of-individual-survival-stage-in-gilligans-stages-of-moral-reasoning
 score: -1.0
 related_article1:
-    id: 164213
+    id: 164211
     title: >-
-        What is the significance of early adolescence in the context of moral development according to Gilligan?
+        What do studies with no or small gender differences suggest about Gilligan's theory?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-early-adolescence-in-the-context-of-moral-development-according-to-gilligan
+    url: /learn/psychology/questions/what-do-studies-with-no-or-small-gender-differences-suggest-about-gilligans-theory
 related_article2:
-    id: 164208
+    id: 164204
     title: >-
-        What role does compassion play in Gilligan's emphasis on caring and moral reasoning?
+        How does the transition from 'Selfishness to Responsibility' manifest in moral development according to Gilligan?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-compassion-play-in-gilligans-emphasis-on-caring-and-moral-reasoning
+    url: /learn/psychology/questions/how-does-the-transition-from-selfishness-to-responsibility-manifest-in-moral-development-according-to-gilligan
 related_article3:
-    id: 164211
+    id: 164204
     title: >-
-        What do studies with no or small gender differences suggest about Gilligan's theory?
+        How does the transition from 'Selfishness to Responsibility' manifest in moral development according to Gilligan?
     subject: Psychology
-    url: /learn/psychology/questions/what-do-studies-with-no-or-small-gender-differences-suggest-about-gilligans-theory
+    url: /learn/psychology/questions/how-does-the-transition-from-selfishness-to-responsibility-manifest-in-moral-development-according-to-gilligan
 related_article4:
-    id: 164205
+    id: 164211
     title: >-
-        What is the significance of 'Goodness as Self-Sacrifice' in Gilligan's stages of moral reasoning?
+        What do studies with no or small gender differences suggest about Gilligan's theory?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-significance-of-goodness-as-selfsacrifice-in-gilligans-stages-of-moral-reasoning
+    url: /learn/psychology/questions/what-do-studies-with-no-or-small-gender-differences-suggest-about-gilligans-theory
 related_article5:
-    id: 164201
+    id: 164204
     title: >-
-        What are the main critiques of Gilligan's theory regarding gender differences in moral judgments?
+        How does the transition from 'Selfishness to Responsibility' manifest in moral development according to Gilligan?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-critiques-of-gilligans-theory-regarding-gender-differences-in-moral-judgments
+    url: /learn/psychology/questions/how-does-the-transition-from-selfishness-to-responsibility-manifest-in-moral-development-according-to-gilligan
 ---

 &nbsp;